 Why aren’t the stroller straps adjusting properly?

-Check for twists, debris in the buckle, or the strap tab not fully seated after re-threading.
-Make sure the adjuster webbing routes straight and isn’t caught under the seat fabric.
+Check for twists, debris in the buckle, or a strap tab that isn’t fully seated after re-threading.
+Make sure the adjuster webbing runs straight and isn’t caught under the seat fabric.

 Can I remove the straps for cleaning?

 Many models allow partial removal for cleaning.
-Follow your specific manual’s instructions so the webbing and tabs are re-installed in the correct orientation and slot path.
+Follow your specific manual’s instructions so the webbing and tabs go back in the correct orientation and slot path.

 What tools do I need to adjust the straps?